AAI-520/AAI_520_Gen_Chatbot_Final_Project/README.md

 4. Perform an EDA to understand the data.
 5. Train the model.
 6. Evaluate the model's performance on a validation dataset.
+7. Functional Test in the colab where user inputs "context" and "question" and to recive a reply from the model prediction ("answer").

 Detailed instructions for training are available in the training documentation.

 ## Evaluation

-To evaluate the chatbot's performance, you can use various metrics such as BLEU score, perplexity, and user feedback.
+To evaluate the chatbot's performance, you can use various metrics such as F1 & BLEU score, and user feedback.
 Additionally, you can conduct user studies to assess the chatbot's effectiveness in real-world scenarios.
+F1 & BLEU Scores

 ## Contributing